rpmcdougall/gre/README.md

 # Unit Testing

+Pester is installed by default on Windows 10.
+Other installation methods can be found here: https://github.com/pester/Pester Supported on Windows, MacOS, Linux

 To perform unit tests when developing on this project run the following assuming psfileutils.Tests.ps1 is located in the same directory as psfileutils.psm1

 - Update Pester (from admin powershell session)